Hotel Hello

-Hotel Hello is a duo album by vibraphonist Gary Burton and bassist Steve Swallow.
-Burton also plays marimba and organ, and Swallow doubles on acoustic & electric piano.
+Hotel Hello is an album by vibraphonist Gary Burton and bassist Steve Swallow recorded over two days in May 1974 and released on ECM the following year.

 Reception

 The Penguin Guide to Jazz listed the album as part of its suggested "core collection" and described it as "by far the most impressive of Burton's two-handers and an ideal opportunity to examine the vibist in close-ups."
 They concluded by calling it "one of the high-points of ECM's distinguished catalogue."